India’s largest lithium-ion battery plant starts production in Gujarat

 The plant, with total installed capacity of 1.5 Gigawatt hours (GWh), has six automated assembly lines on which it will produce batteries for automobiles and energy storage applications, the joint venture company, Nexcharge, said in a statement.

-The push by Nexcharge comes as Prime Minister Narendra Modi’s government is giving billions of dollars in incentives to to build clean cars and their components, including batteries, locally.
+The push by Nexcharge comes as Prime Minister Narendra Modi’s government is giving billions of dollars in incentives to companies to build clean cars and their components, including batteries, locally.

 Nexcharge has so far invested 2.5 billion rupees ($33 million) in building and setting up the plant, which also has a cell testing lab, Chief Executive Stefan Louis said, adding that the company is on a “fast-track” to cater to demand from the mobility and utility sectors.